LeonarZuma/AurixTc375/README.md

 # AURIX TC375 tricore programming

 ### About The Project
 The main objective of this project was to create a fully functional scheduler multicore application to send, process and receive CAN messages to configure a Clock-like application.
 Setting alarm, time and date.
-The software architeture is a layer architecture with 2 main layers, Application and Base software.
+The software architeture is a layer architecture with 2 main layers, Application and Base software (HL Drivers).

 ### Development Board